jordimas/gnome-shell-extension-arcmenu/README.md

 **Not recommended right now !**

-**Note:** This extension is under development and not ready for to use on a live system right now.
+**Note:** This extension is under development and not ready for use on live systems right now.

 **Update** The first Alpha release has been set for Febuary 25th.